 Algeciras to Tangier Ferry

 - There are seven ferry services per day from Algeciras to Tangier.
 Travel time approx. 90 minutes.

 - Expect to pay around €65 return / €36 one way.

 - Note- the ferry from Algeciras to Tangier arrives at the Tangier new port – Tanger-Med about 40 KM, one hour travel time from Tangier.

 Tip: Check ferry services for ticket specials or savings on combined routes.

 The train is the most convenient and cost-effective way to travel between major cities in Morocco.
 Overall, the trains in Morocco are fast, comfortable and relatively inexpensive.

 All services offer first and second-class fares.
 First-class is recommended, especially for longer trips as they will be airconditioned, have more room and allocated seating.
 It is also not that much more expensive than second class so worth it.

-- There are currently nine services per day from Casablanca to Tangier.
+- There are approx. 15 services per day from Casablanca to Tangier depending on the day.
+Up to four of these services are on the old rail line.
 Approx travel time of about five hours.
 You will need to change trains at Sidi Kacem.
 Expect around 195 dirhams for a first class ticket (recommended) 132 dirhams for second class.

 - The Tangier to Fez service runs five times per day.
 Approx travel time five hours.
 Expect around 155 dirhams for a first class ticket (recommended) 105 dirhams for second class.